-COMM6802 - Research Methods in Communication for Social and Behaviour Change
+MC68B - Research Methods in Communication for Social and Behaviour Change

-This means that students will become familiar with a range of research interventions, including quantitative and qualitative methods and will be required to design and execute research projects using these methods.
+This course compliments the Behaviour Change and Communication Theories course and is taken in the same semester.
+Research approaches will reflect a similarly comprehensive perspective and consider the "contextual domain".
+This means that students will become familiar with a range of research interventions, including quantitative and qualitative methods and will be required to design and execute modest research projects using these methods.
 They will also learn to combine both methods over time and make findings an integral part of developing new interventions and making suggestions for policy, as well as strengthening existing programmes.
 Students will also learn to critically analyze current research in the field of communication for social and behaviour change.

-COMM6702 - Academic Reading and Writing in the Study and Analysis of Communication
+MC67B - Academic Reading and Writing in the Study and Analysis of Communication

 This course prepares students to analyse and produce writing that meets the requirements of graduate level work in analysing communication.
 Through continuous reading and writing exercises on issues central to understanding communication, students will improve their skills in selecting and evaluating the scholarly material used in the field of communication.
-During the course, students will also be introduced to the major journals in communication, including the American and European schools of communication studies.
-They will also learn how to use and cite bibliographic material according to the American Psychological Association format standard in communication studies as well as to integrate graphics and tables into their work for seminar and conference presentations.
+During the course, students will also be introduced to the major journals in communication, including the American and European Schools of Communication Studies.
+They will also learn how to use and cite bibliographic material according to the American Psychological Association format standard in Communication Studies as well as to integrate graphics and tables into their work for seminar and conference presentations.
+Each week, students will be assigned examples of academic writing in analysing communication.
+This course provides the graduate student with an important grounding in achieving the standards of academic writing and reading required for successful completion of course requirements for papers, as well as presentations, and the Research Paper due at the end of the programme.